mngaonkar/ai-browser-assistant/README.md

 # Browser Assistant Chrome Extension

 A Chrome extension that provides an AI-powered assistant panel for analyzing web pages and answering questions about their content.
 The extension integrates with OpenAI's API to provide intelligent page summaries and chat functionality.
+It has sample implementation of mermaid tool to create visual diagram like component diagram, flow charts, sequence diagram, class diagram from the active web page content.

 ## Features